tophat2d/docs/src/hello-tophat.md

 fn main() {
 ```

-This declares the `main` function.
-It is the main entry point of your game.
+This declares the `init` function and exports it.
+This function your game's
+entry point.

 ```umka
 	window.setup("Hello tophat!", 600, 600)